 When the goalkeeper has the ball, they may come back to challenge as soon as the goalkeeper releases the ball from his or her hands.
-On goal kicks, players may cross when the ball is kicked and moves.)
+On goal kicks, players may cross when the ball is kicked.
+(Note that this is different from the requirements as to when the ball is in play.
+On a goal kick the ball is not in play until it leaves the penalty area, but the opponents may cross the build out line as soon as the ball is kicked.)